mainwp/mainwp/readme.txt

 * Fixed: Incorrect arrows direction for Alexa index in the SEO widget
 * Fixed: Issue with insecure links
 * Added: cURL & SSL notice in the Sites > Add New page
-* Added: Hooks for the upcoming extension
+* Added: Hooks for the upcoming Extension
 * Updated: Footer bar shows for Admin users and on MainWP pages only
 * Updated: Layout of the Right Now widget
 * Updated: Columns width in the Manage Sites table